Brettles/NetworkBreakGlass/README.md

 The intention is that if your Direct Connect (DX) fails and you don't want to have a permanent backup VPN connection this will create one for you.
 You would configure the probes to check for the reachability of services across your DX.

-## WARNING:
+## WARNINGS:
-This will send the preshared key for an IPSEC tunnel via SNS which could well be via an unencrypted transport.
+If you let the AWS VPN service generate a preshared key then this utility will send generated preshared key for the IPSEC tunnels via SNS which could well be via an unencrypted transport.
 Please be careful.
+You can avoid this by specifying the preshared key that you want to use.

 #### Why would I want to use this?
 Just in case everything falls apart and you need an automatic network backdoor to your environment.